AbilityEdgeFTC/FreightFrenzy/README.md

     * If two gamepads are assigned, and have **different** VID/PID signatures, and BOTH drop: both will be recovered
     * If two gamepads are assigned, and have **the same** VID/PID signatures, and only one drops: it will be recovered
     * If two gamepads are assigned, and have **the same** VID/PID signatures, and BOTH drop: **neither** will be recovered, because of the ambiguity of the gamepads when they re-appear on the USB bus.
-    * There is currently one known edge case: if there are **two** gamepads with **the same** VID/PID signature plugged in, **but only one is assigned**, and they BOTH drop, it's a 50-50 chance of which one will be chosen for automatic recovery to the assigned position: it is determined by whichever one is re-enumerated first by the USB bus cGamepad.
+    * There is currently one known edge case: if there are **two** gamepads with **the same** VID/PID signature plugged in, **but only one is assigned**, and they BOTH drop, it's a 50-50 chance of which one will be chosen for automatic recovery to the assigned position: it is determined by whichever one is re-enumerated first by the USB bus controller.
 * Adds landscape user interface to Driver Station
     * New feature: practice timer with audio cues
     * New feature (Control Hub only): wireless network connection strength indicator (0-5 bars)